 A component of the update process was an outreach effort in the North Burien area, including two open houses.
 The purpose of the first open house was to introduce the residents, property and business owners to the City of Burien and gather input and understanding of land uses in North Burien.
-The information obtained at the open house is being used to assist the Planning Commission and the City in updating the Comprehensive Plan and associated land use maps, including comprehensive land use and zoning designations.
+The information obtained at the open house was used to assist the Planning Commission and the City in updating the Comprehensive Plan and associated land use maps, including comprehensive land use and zoning designations.
 Approximately 65 attendees participated in group discussions designed to gain insight into the following topical areas: single-family residential areas, the Ambaum Boulevard Southwest corridor, the 1st Avenue South corridor, the Boulevard Park business area, and Healthy Eating Active Living.

 The City received valuable input on land use-related issues and captured many other comments regarding streets, sidewalks, parks and code enforcement.
-The meeting comments are assisting both the Planning Commission and staff in establishing comprehensive land use and zoning designations for the North Burien areas.